brucou/movie-search-app/article/article.md

 - reduce implementation bugs
 - iterate on features faster and more reliably
 - have an automatable and clear documentation of the interface for all members of the development team
+- pick and change front-end architecture as the need emerges

 ### Identify design bugs early
 Let's get back to our TDD implementation.
 The `event-state-action` mapping realized in that implementation can be represented by the following state machine: